ludiosarchive/Minerva/docs/Overview.rst

 	*	Google Closure's VBScript-based transport for IE: ``goog/net/xpc/nixtransport.js``

-Minerva server ignores the selectively-acknowledged boxes in the SACK frame (only the primary ACK number is used)
+Minerva server ignores the selectively-acknowledged boxes in the SACK frame (only the primary ACK number is used).

 Minerva server does not use gzip or any other compression to compress the boxes.
-If you want the client to receive compressed data, write your client-side logic to make HTTP requests when necessary.
+If you want the client to receive compressed data, write client-side application code to make HTTP requests when necessary.
 These HTTP requests will hopefully be gzip-compressed.

 In the future, we could support "temporary compression" when there is a large amount